-In this edition of Author Talks, McKinsey Global Publishing’s Jonathan Rivait chats with Andy Cohen and Diane Hoskins, global cochairs of Gensler, an architecture and design firm, about their new book.
+In this edition of Author Talks, McKinsey Global Publishing’s Jonathon Rivait chats with Andy Cohen and Diane Hoskins, global cochairs of Gensler, an architecture and design firm, about their new book.
 In Design for a Radically Changing World (Oro Editions, March 2024), the authors shed light on how design fundamentally affects our everyday lives and offer innovative ways to overcome some of the world’s most pressing issues.
 An edited version of the conversation follows.

 Why did you write this book?